drpout/libpricealarm/README.md

 # libpricealarm

-Java alarms triggered when price of a cryptocurrency or bullion crosses a boundary or surpasses a given change.
+Java alarms triggered when price of a cryptocurrency or cryptoasset crosses a boundary or surpasses a given change.

 Uses [libdynticker](https://github.com/drpout/libdynticker) to get data from the exchanges.